 Bourbon takes its name from Bourbon County in Kentucky, where it was first produced in 1789 by a Baptist minister.
 8

 Rye was the first distinctly US whiskey.
 It is distilled from a combination of corn, barley malt, and at least 51% rye.
 10

 Gin is spirit alcohol flavored from juniper berries.
 First made by the Dutch, it was called junever, the Dutch word for “juniper.”
 The French called it genievre, which the English changed to “geneva” and then modified to gin.
 11

 Sloe gin is not gin at all but a liqueur made with sloe berries (blackthorn bush berries).12

 Vodka (“little water”) is the Russian name for grain spirits without flavor added.
 13

 “Brandy” is from the Dutch brandewijn, meaning burnt (or distilled) wine.
 14

-The words “cordial” and “liqueur” are synonymous and refer to liquors made of sweetened spirits flavored with fruits, flowers, roots, or other organic materials.
+The words “cordial” and “liqueur” are synonymous and refer to liquors made of sweetened spirits flavored with fruits, flowers, roots, or other organic matter.
 15

-Vermouth is a white appetizer wine flavored with up to 40 to 50 different berries, herbs, roots, seeds, and flowers and takes about a year to make.
+Vermouth is a white appetizer wine flavored with up to 40 to 50 different berries, herbs, roots, seeds, and flowers.
+It takes about a year to make.
 16

 Much more trivia!
 Visit Alcohol Trivia Resources (& Links to Alcohol Trivia).